 For “Auckland wide” projects, we’ve had to think about the extent of what’s in the ITP that would be spent before 2030.
 Our feeling is that a fairly large chunk of the greenfields expenditure would be post 2030 and a reasonable proportion of the “other urban arterials” would as well.
-For greenfield areas, this is based off the assumption that the Auckland Plan did not expect much growth in these areas until after 2020 (as there are areas like Flat Bush & Hobsonville to develop in the meanwhile and planning completely new areas does take time) plus our general belief that changing demographic may mean less demand for living on the urban periphery than has been anticipated.
+For greenfield areas, this is based on the assumption that the Auckland Plan did not expect much growth in these areas until after 2020 (as there are areas like Flat Bush & Hobsonville to develop in the meanwhile and planning completely new areas does take time), plus our general belief that changing demographics and trends may mean less demand for living on the urban periphery than has been anticipated.
 For other urban arterials, we note that many arterial upgrades are specifically identified in the project list, so the “general” fund appear likely to come as a next phase of projects.
-Nevertheless, to be conservative we’ve suggested that 65% of region-wide project expenditure will occur by 2030.
+Nevertheless, to be conservative, we’ve suggested that 65% of region-wide project expenditure will occur by 2030.

 So let’s start with the roading projects:

 The headline figure is that we’re able to get expenditure on roading projects down from $21.7 billion to $7 billion – a pretty massive decrease.
 But perhaps what surprised us the most in doing this exercise was just how easy it was.
 Often we really don’t even think we’re being harsh in many ways – for example: